 (iv) to send and receive mail or any correspondence unopened and without interception or interference;

-(v) to present grievances or recommendations on his/her own behalf or the behalf of other residents to the program coordinator or staff, the Department of Social Services, other government officials, or any other parties without fear of reprisal or punishment;
+(v) to present grievances or recommendations on their own behalf or the behalf of other residents to the program coordinator or staff, the Department of Health, other government officials, or any other parties without fear of reprisal or punishment;

 (vi) to join other residents or individuals inside or outside the enriched housing program to work for improvements in resident care;